oalexander-dev/emuser/README.md

 require URL parameters, some require authentication, and some are a some combination of those three.
 Most IDEs will show the handler's documentation comment if you hover over the name of the function, which will tell you what is required for using that handler.
-Additionally, check the chart below.
+Additionally, you can find it in the chart below.

 ```sh
 // Import model and handlers